peterlews/Pcileech-WiFI-Killer/README.md

 This is the request he sent me.
 He threatened me.

-He said he asked me to help him explain that he didn't lie to other people
+He said he wanted me to help him explain that he didn't lie to anyone

-Now it turns out his agent lied to a lot of Chinese people.
+Now it turns out that his agent cheated a lot of Chinese people out of their money.

-He's asking me to work for them or with them or he'll attack me.
+He wants me to work for them or with them or he'll attack me.

 So I'm going to expose this

-They like to lie to the ignorant.
+They like to cheat ignorant people

 There are a lot of scammers out there using open source programs~They trick to cheat Chinese users